apache/hudi/website/docs/docker_demo.md

   --schemaprovider-class org.apache.hudi.utilities.schema.FilebasedSchemaProvider \
   --disable-compaction

-# As part of the setup (Look at setup_demo.sh), the configs needed for DeltaStreamer is uploaded to HDFS.
+# As part of the setup (Look at setup_demo.sh), the configs needed for Hudi Streamer is uploaded to HDFS.
 The configs
 # contain mostly Kafa connectivity settings, the avro-schema to be used for ingesting along with key and partitioning fields.

 exit